Think Europe is an expensive continent to travel?

 Prices for hostels and hotels in the Czech Republic vary depending on the city you are planning to stay in.
 In Prague, you can rent an apartment for $30 per night for two people, while in smaller cities expect to pay $15 for a dorm in a hostel.
 Czech cuisine is delicious; order a plate of homemade goulash with bread dumplings for $5 at a restaurant or visit one of the many kebab shops where you can eat for $3.
 In case you are craving something sweet, find a street vendor that sells trdelnik.
 You won’t be disappointed.

-One of Europe’s most unexplored countries, Ukraine is an excellent destination for travelers who don’t want to break their bank while traveling.
+One of Europe’s most unexplored countries but also possibly the cheapest destination in all of Europe, Ukraine is perfect for intrepid adventurers.
 The capital, Kyiv, has seen a lot of tourism development over the past few years.
-You will also find a variety of excellent international restaurants in the city ranging from Vietnamese eateries and Japanese sushi restaurants to dining establishments that serve Middle Eastern foods.
+You will also find a variety of international restaurants in the city ranging from Vietnamese eateries and Japanese sushi restaurants to dining establishments that serve Middle Eastern foods.
 There are many free things that you can do in Kyiv: visit the city’s open-air museums, discover the Main Astronomical Observatory, admire more than 150 street murals, or visit St. Vladimir Hill for panoramic views of Kyiv.

 Then make your way to Lviv, one of the most picturesque cities in the region that is well known for its abundance of green spaces and Soviet architecture.
 Another favorite is the coastal town of Odesa where many locals come to spend their vacation days in the summer season.